saucelabs/sauce-docs/docs/api-testing/how-to-guides/compose-request-body.md

 In this guide we will show you the different ways you can compose a Request Body: from the simplest to the most complex.

 :::note
-In our examples we'll use the `POST` method, but all examples shown can be applied to the other REST methods.
-In this same way, we demonstrated scenarios with Request Bodies, but all examples apply for Header or Param cases as well.
+In our examples we'll use the `POST` method, but all examples shown can be applied to the other methods.
+In the same way, we are going to demonstrate scenarios with Request Bodies, but all examples apply for Header or Param cases as well.
 :::

 ## Copy and Paste the Body from Somewhere